HOW SHOULD I DRESS FOR COURT?

 You are not required to appear on your scheduled court date if:

-- You want to plead No Contest or Guilty and pay the citation.
-The bail amount indicated on the citation must be paid in full prior to the court date on the citation and can be paid in person, via mailed or online.
+- You wish to plead No Contest or Guilty and pay the citation.
 The total amount due is located at the lower right corner of the citation.
-The applicable demerit points will be reported to DMV following the court date on your citation.
+Demerit points will be reported to the Department of Motor Vehicles, if applicable.

-You may request traffic safety school only once a year and there is a traffic safety school fee, which is in addition to your citation fine amount.
-You will be given a completion due date and a Traffic Safety School information sheet when you enter a plea.
-Failure to complete traffic safety school by the completion due date will result in the original violation conviction being reported to DMV.
-You may not request Traffic School if your driver’s license is a Commercial Driver’s License.
-The practice of reducing charges, altering speeds, or allowing CDL drivers to attend traffic safety school is specifically prohibited in 49 CFR Part 384.226.
+Failure to complete traffic safety school and fine payment by the due date will result in the original violation conviction being reported to the DMV.
+You may not request traffic safety school if you have been issued a Commercial Driver’s License.
+Per 49 CFR Part 384.226, the practice of reducing charges, altering speeds, or allowing CDL drivers to attend traffic safety school is specifically prohibited.

-I AM VISITING FROM OUT-OF-TOWN AND I AM SCHEDULED TO LEAVE BEFORE MY COURT DATE.
+I AM VISITING FROM OUT-OF-TOWN AND I AM LEAVING BEFORE MY COURT DATE.
 CAN I SEE A JUDGE EARLIER THAN MY SCHEDULED COURT DATE?

-If you live outside of Clark County and your Traffic citation is for non-mandatory offenses, you may request to appear before the Judge at the next available Traffic Arraignment hearing rather than wait until the scheduled court date.
-You will need to appear at the clerk's window to make the request.
+Yes.
+If you live outside of Clark County and your traffic citation doesn’t indicate that your appearance is mandatory, you may request to appear before the judge at the next available Traffic Arraignment hearing.
+You will need to appear at the customer service windows to make the request.
 Please bring your copy of the traffic citation with you.

 WHAT DO I NEED TO BRING WITH ME TO COURT?